 * Travel cot, high chair and stair gate

-* This is dog-friendly accommodation - up to three dogs welcome (downstairs only)
+* This is dog-friendly accommodation - up to three dogs welcome (downstairs only and not allowed on the furniture)

 Please be aware the neighbours have geese, chickens and a couple of goats.